obviouslynotraffa/Cybersecurity/2_cryptography/4_user_authentication/1_Sniffing/readme.md

+# Description
+We sniffed a sensible http traffic.
+Can you identify the password?
+The attacked service is called bashNinja.

+Hint.
+Use Wireshark.

+## Solution
 The hint suggest the usage of Wireshark.

 We first filter the packets by http (see the bar with "App a display filter").